Twitter Savages Zoe Saldana For Saying Hollywood Bullied Donald Trump, Is She Right?

 — ♐Skin of Becky♐ (@IKilledBecky) January 14, 2017

-One Twitter user kvetched, wrote, “calling out Trump for his lies and abhorrent behavior is not bullying; it’s defending those he has abused.”
+Twitter user kvetched wrote, “calling out Trump for his lies and abhorrent behavior is not bullying; it’s defending those he has abused.”

 Another user tweeted, “Zoe doesn’t understand bullying is when the powerful take advantage of the powerless.”